 There are a few key points of the story I wish they would change though.

 1: Did we really need such a strong push on that whole “The priestess must be a virgin” thing?
 That calls for so much attempted rape and believe me, it happens.
-ATTEMPTED rape.
+Attempted rape.
 No actual rape happens, no worries.
 It gets kinda tiring when a whole arc of the series is dedicated to trying to rape Miaka so she won’t be able to summon Suzaku.

 However, they did kinda ruin the ending by adding three canon OVA’s on top of it to continue the story, but that’s a speedbump we’ll get to later.
+On it’s own, it’s a very solid title.

 Art and Animation: The art for the manga is awesome.